ENG1-Randomly-Generated/Assessment-2/README.md

 ## Credits

-``com.randomlygenerated.tests.GdxTestRunner`` is licensed under the Apache-2 License, the original repository can be found [here](https://github.com/TomGrill/gdx-testing).
+``com.randomlygenerated.tests.UnitTests.GdxTestRunner`` is licensed under the Apache-2 License, the original repository can be found [here](https://github.com/TomGrill/gdx-testing).
 The original license remains commented at the top, and the source remains unchanged.